Construction Accident Lawyers

 Construction sites are inherently hazardous.
 This means that accidents happen frequently and for a wide range of reasons.
 Common causes of construction accidents include faulty or defective equipment, lack of adequate safety precautions, electrocution, machinery collisions, and co-worker negligence.

 The largest percentage of construction mishaps occur during the worker’s first year on the job.
 Inexperience is the most obvious answer for this spike in first-year accidents.
-Another problem for workers generally but particularly new employees is overexertion.
-For new employees, this is usually because the body is often not ready for the demands of the job or.
-For long-time employees, the body may be worn out from the demands of the job.
+Another problem for workers, particularly new employees, is overexertion.
+For new employees, this is usually because the body is often not ready for the demands of the job.
+For long-time employees, the body may be worn out from the job’s demands.
 Overexertion causes about 20% of all workplace injuries.

-Another great risk factor for workers is elevation.
+Another significant risk factor for workers is elevation.
 Falls are common.
 Injuries from elevation falls are the third leading cause of construction injuries and fatalities.
-Other common accidents include: scaffold accidentsexplosionselectrocution accidents, and forklift collision injuries.
+Other common accidents include scaffold accidents, explosions, electrocution accidents, and forklift collision injuries.

 Types of Injuries in Construction Accidents